flapanther33781/poe-filter/docs/README.md

 - Having used this filter for a league or two now I've learned of what I call the 1c/5c wastelands (which I describe in the FAQ below).
 Because of these a good filter needs to be manually curated more than I thought.
 That's not impossible, but it's depressing because that defeats the purpose of having a tool to automate filter building.
 I may be able to create a mechanism that allows an item's price to rise in the filter if and only if poe.ninja shows the item as being higher than 1c or something, but I will need to code that and test it.

 Unfortunately my father's cancer has also returned, and I have other personal matters that are more pressing.
 So I have to set this aside for now.
 I'll try to work on it a bit here and there but I'll probably not be ready in time for league start, and if I play at all it'll probably only be to test a few things.
 I can't give PoE much time right now.
+### That said, I have created some manually-curated filters and placed them in a folder marked 3.17-3

 #### Current Features: